 - Emotional turbulence, such as a breakup with a partner

-The following steps will introduce you to process of Jungian dream interpretation, so you can try It for yourself.
+The following steps will introduce you to the process of Jungian dream interpretation:

 Keep a Dream Journal

-If you want to try to analyze your dreams in any depth, you’ll need to start a daily dream journal.
-It doesn’t have to be anything fancy, but some people find it helpful to use a diary planner with separate pages for each day of the week.
+Start a daily dream journal to analyze your dreams in depth.
+It doesn’t have to be anything fancy, but some people find it beneficial to use a diary planner with separate pages for each day of the week.

-This makes it easy to keep track of the patterns and potential triggers for your dreams.
-For example, you might notice that you always seem to have more dreams on a Monday, when you’re particularly stressed about work.
+This makes it easier to track your dreams’ patterns and triggers.
+For example, you might notice that you always seem to have more dreams on a Monday when stressed about work.

 Start by recording every dream you can remember.
-It’s best to do this first thing in the morning when the dream is fresh in your mind.
-It’s important to record as much information as you can remember, even if it seems like nonsense.
+Do this first thing in the morning when the dream is fresh in your mind.
+Record as much information as you can remember, even if it seems nonsense.

-When recording your dreams, you might find it useful to ask yourself the following questions:
+When recording your dreams, you might find it useful to ask yourself these questions: